isomorphic-software/smartclient-docs/reference.md

 - state

 ---
-## Type: StatePath
+## Type: StringMethod

 ### Description
-A path expression indicating where a value in a nested Object should be extracted.

-A `StatePath` is a dot-delimited list of segments, where each segment is a property name.
-Any `segment` can end in an operator that provides additional details:

-*   `[]` – specifies an array index to extract

-This syntax is used in [Task.getInputRecord](classes/Task.md#method-taskgetinputrecord).
+A String containing a valid JavaScript expression that's automatically converted to a function with a return value matching the value of the last statement.

+See [stringMethods](kb_topics/stringMethods.md#kb-topic-string-methods-overview) for an example.

 ---
 ## Type: TableMode